-- Site development and new foundations. - Construction of an open-air 115 34.5 kV substation in two stages. - Transmission line work to feed across the property from Webster Substation to the new transformers at Daniel Substation. - Retirement of transformer
+- Site development and new foundations. - Construction of an open-air 115 34.5 kV substation in two stages.
+One 44.8 MVA transformer added new and one 44.8 MVA transformer added later. - Transmission line work to feed across the property from Webster Substation to the new transformers at Daniel Substation. - Retirement of transformer TB54 now, later retiring TB37 and TB96.